 More information about the SICAV, the board, the management company and the service providers appears in the final sections of this prospectus, "The SICAV" and "The Management Company".

 Terms with specific meanings

 The terms below have the following meanings in this prospectus.

-2010 Law The Luxembourg Law of December 17, 2010 on articles The Articles of Incorporation of the SICAV.
+2010 Law The Luxembourg Law of December 17, 2010 on Undertakings for Collective Investment.

+articles The Articles of Incorporation of the SICAV.